ibramsterdam/torn-ranked-war-butler/README.md

 \
-At this moment the bot needs to be an Administrator, but do not worry our [repository](https://github.com/ibramsterdam/RankedWarAssistant) is open sorce so you can see what we are up to :-).
+At this moment the bot needs to be an Administrator, but do not worry our [repository](https://github.com/ibramsterdam/RankedWarAssistant) is open source so you can see what we are up to :-).

 ## Environment Variables